 Often when we are strong in an area, we radiate confidence.
 We have such a solid grasp of the topic at hand that we have few doubts as we pour out our knowledge upon our young learners.

 Unfortunately, those are frequently the areas where we fall the hardest.
 Perhaps we know the subject a bit too well, and we forget what it was like to start from scratch.
-So, we become impatient or we don’t communicate well.
-Or maybe we discover just how differently God created our sweet angels, because their strengths just do not match up with ours!
+So, we become impatient in our teaching or we don’t communicate well.
+Or maybe we discover just how different we are from our sweet angels, because their strengths just do not match up with ours!

 We then become amazed when the topics we feared the most – the ones which reveal our deepest ignorance – become the most easily taught.
 Why?
-Because we have to learn them, too.
+Because as we are teaching these subjects, we have to be learning them, too.

 What if we were to begin all teaching from this point?
 What if we were to exemplify to our children that there is always more to learn?
 More growth to be had?
 When we stop and see just how much there is to learn, we can more easily connect with the blank slate that makes up our children’s educational understanding.
 We can start from the beginning with them, growing relationships with them through the process of learning.